GRAINS – Greening Agrifood in Social Economy

 Find here the most recent Service Providers List.

-CALL FOR PARTICIPANTS TO CAPACITY BUILDING ACTIVITIES
+FIRST CALL FOR PARTICIPANTS TO CAPACITY BUILDING ACTIVITIES

 Registration for next trainings will be announced individually.
 Read all the information about the call here.